IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 d) Making derivative agreements regarding activities as implementation of the agreement.

 The issue of liability is regulated in Article 11 of the Indonesia-Russia agreement.
-In the issue of liability, the provisions of the Indonesia-Russia agreement state that, the parties based on the principle of reciprocity, are obliged to release any responsibility and claims for compensation against each other and therefore each party will not file any claim against the other party, its authorized bodies and implementing organizations of the other party for damage resulting to persons among its personnel or their property in connection with the participation of such persons and the use of such property in joint activities based on this agreement, by the other party, its authorized bodies and implementing organizations.[8]
+In the matter of liability, the provisions of the Indonesia-Russia agreement state that, the parties based on the principle of reciprocity, are obliged to release any responsibility and compensation claims against each other and therefore each party will not submit any claim against the other party, its authorized bodies and implementing organizations of the other party for damage resulting to persons among its personnel or its property in connection with the participation of such persons and the use of such property in joint activities based on this agreement, by the other party, its authorized bodies and implementing organizations.[8]

 Positive impact